How to Extend your Desktop with Chromecast

 - Another box pops up on the screen, asking, “Do you want Chrome Media Router to share your screen?”
 Click on the “Yes” button.

-- Now your Mac desktop has extended to where your Chromecast device is plugged in.
+- Your Mac desktop should now be extended to where your Chromecast device is plugged in.

-Keep in mind that the sound is only audible on your Mac, and not on your extended display and sound set-up.
-We also noticed a slight lag in playback on our extended display, which is a large-screen TV.
+Keep in mind that the sound will still only be audible on your Mac, not on your extended display and sound set-up.
+To hear audio on your TV, use a Windows computer.

 Display extension will come in handy when you are working on something from your laptop or desktop and want to watch, look at, or work on something else on a bigger display like your television.
 Whatever your needs are for extending your desktop screen—work or pleasure—this is an excellent way to use the Chromecast to your advantage when you need a bigger desktop.